.

 My Journey Thus Far:

-I am an ordained Episcopal deacon , currently serving in-person at Saint Stephen’s Episcopal Church in Longview, Washington and online for Saint Columba’s Church & Retreat House in Inverness, California.
-I hold a Master of Theological Studies (MTS) degree from Church Divinity School of the Pacific (CDSP), part of the Graduate Theological Union in Berkeley, California, and was ordained in November, 2019 at Grace Cathedral in San Francisco.
-I have served in the Diocese of California on the Commission on Ministry, the Board of Trustees for the School for Deacons (a great source if you want to learn more about who deacons are and what we do) and as president of the Marin County Deanery.
-My master’s thesis in seminary was in the area of Queer Theology and how congregations can better extend welcome and support to people who are Queer-/LGBT-identified.
+I am an ordained Episcopal deacon (that’s me on the left), living in rural SW Washington.
+I hold a Master of Theological Studies (MTS) degree from Church Divinity School of the Pacific (CDSP), part of the Graduate Theological Union in Berkeley, California, and was ordained in November of 2019 at Grace Cathedral in San Francisco.
+I served in the Diocese of California on the Commission on Ministry, the Board of Trustees for the School for Deacons (a great source if you want to learn more about who deacons are and what we do) and as president of the Marin County Deanery.
+I am a member of the Diocese of Olympia which covers all of western Washington state.

-I am a Queer, Progressive Christian who believes in the validity of all religious paths and have been a student of world religions for as long as I can remember.
+I am a Progressive Christian who believes in the validity of all religious paths and have been a student of world religions for as long as I can remember.
 I came to the Episcopal Church by way of a rather eclectic combination of discovery, study, practice and worship, and I incorporate much of what I learned through different spiritual teachings into who I am as an Episcopalian.
-My preferred address is “Deacon Ari” and my pronouns are she/her.
+My preferred address is “Deacon Ari” or “Ari” and my pronouns are she/her.
+My master’s thesis in seminary was in the area of Queer Theology and how Episcopal congregations can better extend welcome and support to people who are Queer/LGBTQ+ identified.

 Church Nerd Stuff:

-My “sending” parish was All Souls Episcopal in Berkeley – this is the church community that baptized and formed me, and helped me to discern a call to ordained ministry.
-My Field Education parish was The Episcopal Church of the Good Shepherd, also in Berkeley.
+My “sending” parish was All Souls Episcopal in Berkeley – this is the church community that baptized and formed me, and helped me discern a call to ordained ministry.
+My Field Education parish was The Episcopal Church of the Good Shepherd, another wonderful congregation in Berkeley.
 I served there as a deacon-in-training, assisting during the Eucharist, at a local senior living center, and in the neighborhood.
 I was trained through Sojourn Chaplaincy at San Francisco General Hospital and worked with inmates in the San Francisco County jail system through Grace Cathedral’s jail ministry program.

 Music Nerd Stuff: